ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-One Firewall, Any Framework: Why I Built Mini-WAF for Node.js - <a href="https://medium.com/@murylloex/one-firewall-any-framework-why-i-built-mini-waf-for-node-js-c159dc24efe3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build AI Applications Using React, Node.js and OpenAI: Complete Guide for Beginners - <a href="https://medium.com/@gshubham.05/build-ai-applications-using-react-node-js-and-openai-complete-guide-for-beginners-8d779ff9ee90?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muryllo Pimenta de Oliveira`**
+✍️ **posted by `shubham goyal`**

-<blockquote>A zero-dependency WAF that protects Express, Fastify, NestJS or any Node.js framework with the same engine and rules.
+<blockquote>Why MERN Is Still the Default Stack in 2026
 Continue reading on Medium »</blockquote>

 <h3>2.
-React Native Is Finally Growing Up (And It Only Took a Decade) - <a href="https://blog.stackademic.com/react-native-is-finally-growing-up-and-it-only-took-a-decade-6209a893b7e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Practical Guide to Deploy Node.js Applications on AWS EC2 - <a href="https://vanshmorwani.medium.com/a-practical-guide-to-deploy-node-js-applications-on-aws-ec2-1e906b61a249?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Janardhan Reddy Mabbu`**
+✍️ **posted by `Vansh Morwani`**

-<blockquote>Last Tuesday I upgraded a React Native app from 0.75
+<blockquote>This is a beginner’s guide on deploying a Node.js application on AWS.
+There are no prerequisites to follow this guide.
+If you want to read…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Why Your WebSocket Server Will Break at Scale (And How to Fix It) - <a href="https://medium.com/@ranazaeem34/why-your-websocket-server-will-break-at-scale-and-how-to-fix-it-bb0edebc1def?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Your Own OpenID Connect Provider with Node.js and TypeScript (Part 1) - <a href="https://javascript.plainenglish.io/build-your-own-openid-connect-provider-with-node-js-and-typescript-part-1-3aa472c9f1ca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Millroy Fernandes`**

+<blockquote>Why I built my own login server, and how to build yours: a hands-on TypeScript series using node-oidc-provider.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+How I Built an AI Helper That Looks After My Website (Using Automaton and Vercel) - <a href="https://medium.com/@ronakabhattrz/how-i-built-an-ai-helper-that-looks-after-my-website-using-automaton-and-vercel-269211848b52?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ranazaeem`**
+✍️ **posted by `Ronak Bhatt`**

-<blockquote>If you have ever built a chat application or a real-time notification system, you know the feeling.
+<blockquote>A beginner-friendly guide.
+No deep AI knowledge needed.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Node.js 26 Is About to Become LTS — What Backend Developers Should Actually Change - <a href="https://javascript.plainenglish.io/node-js-26-is-about-to-become-lts-what-backend-developers-should-actually-change-b546eb469fe0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**

-<blockquote>Upgrading a Node.js runtime across production services is rarely just about changing the number inside a Dockerfile or your .nvmrc file.
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Hire Node.js Developer: A Practical Guide to Finding the Right Developer - <a href="https://medium.com/@codecyperseo/hire-node-js-developer-a-practical-guide-to-finding-the-right-developer-d0ce4288c909?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deixei um modelo pequeno decidir para qual time vai cada incidente. - <a href="https://paulobtx.medium.com/deixei-um-modelo-pequeno-decidir-para-qual-time-vai-cada-incidente-7a35aae39c1e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code Cyper`**
+✍️ **posted by `Paulo - AmbienteDeDesenvolvimento.com.br`**

-<blockquote>When your web application needs a reliable backend, real-time functionality, APIs, or a scalable server-side architecture, the developer…
+<blockquote>Todo time de tecnologia conhece o cenário: o alerta dispara, alguém abre o canal, e começa a pergunta de sempre.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Redis 8.10 Changes the Cache Performance Game for Node.js Apps - <a href="https://javascript.plainenglish.io/redis-8-10-changes-the-cache-performance-game-for-node-js-apps-09512340877e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. # Complete Guide to Installing Codex CLI on Windows: Node.js, - <a href="https://medium.com/@zhouxiaoying416/complete-guide-to-installing-codex-cli-on-windows-node-js-911847f9f57b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**
+✍️ **posted by `Zhouxiaoying`**

-<blockquote>Everything may work smoothly while your Node.js application serves a few hundred requests a minute.
-But as user traffic climbs, queries…
+<blockquote>Installing Codex CLI on Windows mainly involves Node.js,
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-NestJS Dünyasında Alışkanlıkları Kırmak: TypeORM’dan Drizzle ORM’a Geçiş Zamanı mı? - <a href="https://medium.com/@mehmetirmaakk/nestjs-typeorm-vs-drizzle-orm-eda7d78b945b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Autoscaled for Two Years to Hide a 12-Line Memory Leak - <a href="https://medium.com/@ArkProtocol1/we-autoscaled-for-two-years-to-hide-a-12-line-memory-leak-4e0391855ceb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehmet Talha Irmak`**
+✍️ **posted by `Ark Protocol`**

-<blockquote>Geçtiğimiz günlerde Neon Apps’te yeni serüvenime başlamamla birlikte, karşılaştığım tech-stack’te beni en çok heyecanlandıran şeylerden…
+<blockquote>The dashboard was green.
+The bill was not.
 Continue reading on Medium »</blockquote>

+<h3>8. monitorEventLoopDelay(): The Node.js Superpower Nobody Talks About - <a href="https://medium.com/@nsubhadipta/monitoreventloopdelay-the-node-js-superpower-nobody-talks-about-6eda444fcc44?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Subhadipta Nayak ‍`**

+<blockquote>Your Node.js API Is Slow.
+CPU Is Fine.
+Memory Is Fine.
+So… What’s Wrong?
+Continue reading on Medium »</blockquote>

+<h3>9.
+Calling LLM APIs from Node.js: A Practical Architecture - <a href="https://medium.com/@dprasadbairwa1997/calling-llm-apis-from-node-js-a-practical-architecture-d7fd81579ddc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dprasadbairwa`**

+<blockquote>An adapter layer, a policy layer and a streaming path that survive slow clients, dropped connections and rate limits.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Java Spring Boot Is Still the King of Enterprise Backends in 2026 - <a href="https://bymunajat.medium.com/why-java-spring-boot-is-still-the-king-of-enterprise-backends-in-2026-7da4038bb419?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Continuous Accessibility Monitoring vs One-Time Audits: Which Do You Need? - <a href="https://medium.com/@marketing_58999/continuous-accessibility-monitoring-vs-one-time-audits-which-do-you-need-85ff41b2ac8b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Munajat Amuri`**
+✍️ **posted by `BarrierBreak`**

-<blockquote>When engineers discuss modern backend stacks, flashy runtime platforms often dominate the conversation.
-From Go’s lightweight concurrency…
+<blockquote>Every January, the same ritual plays out in organizations everywhere.
+An accessibility audit is commissioned.
+A report lands.
+Teams…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Rate Limiting from Scratch: Token Bucket vs. Leaky Bucket Algorithms - <a href="https://medium.com/@ronomahedi/rate-limiting-from-scratch-token-bucket-vs-leaky-bucket-algorithms-baf2b5695d3e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing ShopScope: A Faster Way to Identify Shopify Stores - <a href="https://medium.com/@emdadul225/introducing-shopscope-a-faster-way-to-identify-shopify-stores-ded8706b4922?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abul Kalam Azad`**
+✍️ **posted by `Emdadul Huq`**

-<blockquote>Every backend system running in production eventually faces the “noisy neighbor” problem.
+<blockquote>If you work with eCommerce websites, Shopify development, lead research, competitive analysis, or store discovery, you have probably faced…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Laravel MCP Just Hit 1.0.
-Your App Is Now an AI Tool Whether You Planned for It or Not - <a href="https://sadiqueali.medium.com/laravel-mcp-just-hit-1-0-your-app-is-now-an-ai-tool-whether-you-planned-for-it-or-not-a82665ba4c32?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Prompts for app icons, illustrations, and empty-state Art - <a href="https://nitingavhane.medium.com/10-prompts-for-app-icons-illustrations-and-empty-state-art-409d1732513a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Nitin Gavhane`**

-<blockquote>Stateless servers, searchable tool catalogs, and OAuth with mandatory PKCE — what the first stable release actually changes for anyone…
+<blockquote>Hi everyone, I am Nitin Gavhane and In this blog I treat image models the way I treat code models: a cheap first pass, not a designer.
+The…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Website Developer in Gujarat: Professional Web Design & Development Services for Businesses - <a href="https://medium.com/@ramoliyajay133/website-developer-in-gujarat-professional-web-design-development-services-for-businesses-62328cfef2f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+THE MOST DANGEROUS ANALYTICS MISTAKE: Confusing Correlation With Causation - <a href="https://medium.com/@its.shoryabisht/the-most-dangerous-analytics-mistake-confusing-correlation-with-causation-1bf3a0947962?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramoliyajay`**
+✍️ **posted by `Shorya Bisht`**

-<blockquote>Having a professional website has become an important part of building a business presence online.
-Whether you operate a local business in…
+<blockquote>How Web Analytics Can Reveal Patterns — and How Misreading Them Can Lead to the Wrong Business Decisions.
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Volunteered to Build a Space Education Website.
-GPT-6 Astra Cooked. - <a href="https://medium.com/@vinayanand2/i-volunteered-to-build-a-space-education-website-gpt-6-astra-cooked-42a059886a52?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+B2oi.com — A Short Digital Brand for the Next Generation of Technology - <a href="https://medium.com/@towfiqsmtir/b2oi-com-a-short-digital-brand-for-the-next-generation-of-technology-1a25f4257df5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vinay Bhaskarla`**
+✍️ **posted by `Towfiqul Islam Towfiq`**

-<blockquote>Built a space education website with GPT-6 Astra as my development partner.
-What the AI did well, and where a human had to step in.
+<blockquote>In the digital economy, short and flexible brand names can give startups room to create something completely new.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Exploring QUERY, the newest addition to the HTTP method family - <a href="https://medium.com/@chathura_01/exploring-query-the-newest-addition-to-the-http-method-family-6d899b33e81c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If You Trust Frontend Validation, You’re Already Exposing Your Application to Attack - <a href="https://medium.com/skillstuff/if-you-trust-frontend-validation-youre-already-exposing-your-application-to-attack-a37d9b1af4ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chathura Dissanayake`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>GET, POST, PUT, PATCH, DELETE and now QUERY.
-A look at how the newest HTTP verb fits between a simple fetch and a write.
+<blockquote>Frontend validation can guide honest users, but it cannot protect a system from anyone willing to send requests without using the…
-Continue reading on Medium »</blockquote>
+Continue reading on Skill Stuff »</blockquote>

 <h3>7.
-The "Brand Surrounding" Playbook: Scaling Digital Real Estate in 2026 - <a href="https://medium.com/@synexdeals/the-brand-surrounding-playbook-scaling-digital-real-estate-in-2026-8e83c25aa918?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Synex Digital Hub`**

-<blockquote>In the highly competitive global digital market, a single brand identity is a single point of failure.
-The most successful operators…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Why Website Maintenance Is Important for a Business - <a href="https://medium.com/@practicante2/why-website-maintenance-is-important-for-a-business-feaa973cd3ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Removed Zone.js From a Production Angular App — 35KB Smaller, 40% Faster - <a href="https://medium.com/@pkengineering/i-removed-zone-js-from-a-production-angular-app-35kb-smaller-40-faster-19bbe3a94cf7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `elpracticante2`**

-<blockquote>Creating a website is an important step for a business, but the work does not necessarily end when the site is published.
-Websites need to…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Marfilo: el constructor visual gratuito para WordPress que publica HTML puro - <a href="https://medium.com/@marfilodev/marfilo-el-constructor-visual-gratuito-para-wordpress-que-publica-html-puro-5d0b8dd39700?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marfilodev`**
+✍️ **posted by `PK — The Angular Guy`**

-<blockquote>Por qué construí un constructor visual para WordPress que publica HTML puro, y qué puede hacer por tu web
+<blockquote>Zone.js has been silently patching your async APIs for 8 years.
+Here’s what happens when you finally take it out — the setup, what broke…
 Continue reading on Medium »</blockquote>

 <br/>